 Diagnosis of astrocytoma is initially performed on MRI or CT scan.
 However, definitive diagnosis and evaluation of the tumor cell type must be performed via brain biopsy.
 A brain biopsy can be performed either by stereotactic image guided needle biopsy or by open cranial biopsy.

-Treatment for Astrocytoma
+Treatment and Surgery for Astrocytoma

 Treatment for astrocytoma may include a combination of surgery, chemotherapy, radiation therapy and radiosurgery.
 Some low-grade astrocytomas may be followed radiographically.
 However, if low-grade astrocytomas are surgically accessible, complete surgical resection is usually recommended and may be curative.
 Surgery is most often recommended for higher grade astrocytomas.
 Unfortunately, complete surgical resection may not offer a cure with higher grade astrocytomas.